 7 Contemporary World Affairs (3) UC:CSU (RPT 1)

 This course surveys the factors involved in international relations today.
 Emphasis is placed upon regional and global affairs, providing students with a framework for analysis.

-8 The Modern Far East - Politics of the Pacific Rim (3) UC:CSU
+14 Government and Politics in the Middle East (3) UC:CSU